 e.
 Will the project use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.

 f.
 How many vehicular trips per day would be generated by the completed project?
 If known, indicate when peak volumes would occur.

 g.
-Proposed measures to reduce or control transportation impacts, if any: Not applicable under this non-project proposal.
+Proposed measures to reduce or control transportation impacts, if any:

 15. Public Services